B08902060/Average_Salary_SMPC/README.md

-# Privacy-Preserving Research Data Sharing
+# Privacy-Preserving Statistical Average Salary Calculation

 Gender wage gap refers to the disparity in earnings that arises due to gender within the same job positions or similar roles.
 This phenomenon is prevalent in many countries and across various industries, but the specific extent of the gap can vary based on factors such as region, industry, education level, and job position.